xrarch/newsdk/README.md

 ## Implementation Plan

 - [x] Jackal -> C bootstrap transpiler.
-- [x] Self-hosted Jackal compiler w/ C backend.
+- [x] Self-hosted Jackal compiler with C, Fox32, and XR/17032 backends.
-- [x] Fox32 backend.
-- [x] XR/17032 backend.
 - [x] Self-hosted build tool `xrbt` to replace `make`.
 - [x] New generic assembler written in Jackal with XR/17032 and Fox32 support.
 - [x] New linker written in Jackal with XR/17032 and Fox32 support.
 - [ ] Disk image creation and partitioning tool.
 Also with support for formatting, reading, and writing AisixFS.
 - [ ] `xrbt` support for automatically creating and updating rebuilt files in disk images if configured to do so.
-- [ ] Complete rewrite of the MINTIA OS in Jackal (and all required SDK tools thereof).
+- [ ] Complete rewrite of the MINTIA OS in Jackal.
-- [ ] MINTIA port of the new compiler.
-- [ ] Future ports and fun junk.